williamouyang/okta.github.io/_source/docs/api/resources/oauth-clients.md

 > The `client_id`, `client_id_issued_at`, and `client_secret` attributes are only available after a client is created.

-> Client secret is only shown on the initial creation of a client application (and only if the token_endpoint_auth_method is client-secret-based).
+> Client secret is only shown on the initial creation of a client application (and only if the token_endpoint_auth_method is one that requires a client secret).
   It is never returned in a GET call.

 > The "grant_types" and "response_types" values described above are partially orthogonal, as they refer to arguments passed to different